 Home Improvement Program (HIP)

-Technical and financial assistance is available to help homeowners complete repairs, renovation and safety and energy-efficiency improvements.
+AHC no longer actively serves the HIP program.
+They will continue to maintain existing customer's accounts but will not be adding any new clients.
 A partnership between the Housing Division and AHC, Inc., this program provides low-interest loans and grants for people with low to moderate incomes.

 Rebuilding Together assists income-eligible homeowners with home maintenance and repair.
 The program brings volunteers, communities and resources together to repair and rehabilitate homes free of cost for those in need, including the elderly, persons with disabilities, military veterans and families with children.